Victor Horsley: Personal life

-Victor Alexander Haden Horsley was born in Kensington, London, the son of Rosamund (Haden) and John Callcott Horsley, R.A.
-His given names, Victor Alexander, were given to him by Queen Victoria.
+Victor Alexander Haden Horsley was born in Kensington, London, the son of John Callcott Horsley and his second wife Rosamund (Haden), and the brother of Rosamund Brunel Horsley.
+His given name, Victor Alexander, was given to him by Queen Victoria.

 In 1883, he became engaged to Eldred Bramwell, daughter of Sir Frederick Bramwell.
 On 4 October 1887, Victor and Eldred married at St. Margaret's, Westminster.
 They had two sons, Siward and Oswald, and a daughter, Pamela.

 He was knighted in the 1902 Coronation Honours, receiving the accolade from King Edward VII at Buckingham Palace on 24 October that year.

 Horsley was a champion of many causes.
-One of his primary life's crusades was the temperance movement.
+One of his primary life crusades was the temperance movement.
 Having observed that many injuries admitted to the hospital were due to alcohol, Horsley threw himself into becoming a temperance reformer.
-He soon rose up to the position of a vice-president of the National Temperance League and the president of the British Medical Temperance Association.
+He soon rose up to the position of vice president of the National Temperance League and the president of the British Medical Temperance Association.
 In 1907, along with Dr. Mary Sturge, he published a book on alcoholism titled Alcohol and the Human Body.

 According to his biographers, Tan & Black (2002), "Horsley's kindness, humility, and generous spirit endeared him to patients, colleagues, and students.
 Born to privilege, he was nonetheless dedicated to improving the lot of the common man and directed his efforts toward the suffrage of women, medical reform, and free health care for the working class (...)
-An iconoclast of keen intellect, unlimited energy, and consummate skill, his life and work justify his epitaph as a "pioneer of neurological surgery".
+An iconoclast of keen intellect, unlimited energy, and consummate skill, his life and work justifies his epitaph as a "pioneer of neurological surgery".